vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 It has approximately the same performance as `fmt::Writer`, the difference of 0.5% is probably less than the measurement error.
 As `sprintf` and `ltoa` and unlike `fmt::Writer` it requires preallocated buffer.

+**Update 3:**
+Inspired by a lesson learned from Alexandrescu's talk that "no work is less work than some work" I've come with a faster method of integer to string conversion.
+Unlike other methods it does one pass over the digits.
+All other methods I know do two passes and can be divided into two categories:

+1. Count digits (pass 1), then convert digits to chars writing from the end of the buffer (pass 2).
+2. Convert digits to chars writing from the beginning of the buffer (pass 1).
+   Reverse the string in the buffer (pass 2).

+Instead of doing this, I just convert digits to chars writing from the end of the buffer and return the pointer to the start of the converted string.
+In most cases there is some space left in the beginning of the buffer, but that's fine because the same is true for the second category of methods above, they just have this space at the end of the buffer.
+This avoids unnecessary copying within a buffer that is discarded anyway.

+I've implemented this method in the `fmt::FormatInt` class which can be used as follows:

+{% highlight c++ %}
+fmt::FormatInt(42).str();   // convert to std::string
+fmt::FormatInt(42).c_str(); // convert and get as a C string
+                            // (mind the lifetime, same as std::string::c_str())
+{% endhighlight %}

+I've updated the test results and as you can see it is about 30% faster than the previous winner, `fmt::Writer`.